surajneupane55/React-on-Rails-API-guide/index.md

 Finally we have successfully built an JSON API deployed it to Heroku cloud and it is ready to serve our React application.

 # The new world of React

+When I started this project I was totally new to React.
+I didn't know much about the core concept.
+I was confused either to use some architect like flux or redux.
+The truth is, I was overwhelmed with lots of information.
+But, eventually when all this information settled, React was one fun concept that circle around ´´´props´´´ and ´´´state´´´ .
+Although, I have made a similar CRUD single page todo application(https://radiant-coast-44956.herokuapp.com/) on angularjs but the experience was much fun and easy with React technology.

+As a beginner, we should follow React official document(https://facebook.github.io/react/) and video tutorials.
+Starting point is to clone the ```create-react-app```.

+The concept of Component and virtual DOM makes the React stand alone from other javascript library.
+Component are the building blocks of React app where each feature is segregated from one another.

+In this application we are going to CURD the Record resource from our Rails API.
+But as we know Record is secured resource we must ask for valid JWT from our React app.
+So we will have two